liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/15-add-offline-mode-android.markdown

 custom write Screenlet.
 You should do this in the activity or fragment that uses the Screenlet--exactly where in this activity or fragment is up to you though.

-To manually sync a write Screenlet's data with the server, you must do the
+To sync a write Screenlet's data with the server manually, follow these steps:
-following:

 1. Retrieve the event that needs to be synced with the server.
 To do this, you must first get the cache key associated with the event.
 Then use the key as